Motion layering #

 KEY|2 MOTION_ADD|gene|greet|onehandwave.vmd|PART|ONCE

-The walk.vmd is given the alias “base”, gaze.vmd is “look”, and onehandwave.vmd is “greet”.
-These different motion aliases are managed independently and can be individually controlled with MOTION_DELETE or MOTION_CHANGE.
+Here walk.vmd is given the alias “base”, gaze.vmd is “look”, and onehandwave.vmd is “greet”.
+These concurrently played motions are managed independently and can each be controlled with MOTION_DELETE or MOTION_CHANGE.

-This section explains the detailed specifications of the MOTION_ADD message related to overlay playback.
+This section explains the detailed specification of the MOTION_ADD message relevant to layered playback.

-When overlapping and playing motions, the motion to be overlaid later needs to start as a “partial motion”, controlling only the moving parts rather than the full-body motion.
+When overlaying motions, the overlaying motion should be started as a “partial motion” that controls only the parts that move, rather than as a full-body motion.

-To play it as a partial motion, specify “PART” as the fourth argument in MOTION_ADD as shown below:
+To play a motion as a partial motion, specify “PART” as the 4th argument to MOTION_ADD like this:

-If you want to treat it as a regular full-body motion, specify FULL.
-If omitted, the default is FULL.
+To treat a motion as a full-body motion, specify FULL.
+The default when omitted is FULL.

-If you want to loop the motion, specify LOOP as the fifth argument in MOTION_ADD.
-The loop-specified motion will return to the 0th frame after playing up to the last frame and will continue to play.
-Loop playback stops with MOTION_DELETE or by deleting the model.
+To loop a motion, specify LOOP as the 5th argument to MOTION_ADD.
+A motion with LOOP returns to frame 0 after the last frame and continues playing indefinitely.
+Looping stops when you issue MOTION_DELETE or remove the model.

-To explicitly specify playback only once, specify ONCE.
-If omitted, the default is ONCE.
+To explicitly specify one-time playback, use ONCE.
+The default when omitted is ONCE.

-To avoid motion jumps at the seams during overlapping playback, MMDAgent-EX automatically adds motion smoothing at the start and end of the motion.
-If you want to turn this off for some reason, specify the sixth argument as OFF.
+MMDAgent-EX automatically applies motion smoothing at the start and end of motions to avoid visible jumps at seams when layering motions.
+If you need to disable this smoothing for some reason, specify OFF as the 6th argument.